jmcaffee/ams_var_file/README.md

 # AmsVarFile

-AmsVarFile generates DPM and DSM variable declaration files and provides for adding and deleting variables programatically.
+AmsVarFile generates DPM and DSM variable declaration files and provides for adding and deleting variables programmatically.

 ## Installation